Here is a screenshot of a basic HTML document open in a document tab in Nova:

 - ⌘← and ⌘→ will move immediately to the beginning or end of the current line, respectively.

-- option-↑ and option-↓ will page up and down through the document without moving the cursor.
+- Function-↑ and Function-↓ (or PgUp and PgDn) will page up and down through the document without moving the cursor.

 - option-← and option-→ will move back and forward one “word” at a time.